autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 endwhile
 end group

-:Trasform the objects into extended predicted object and return them as lane_change_target_objects;
+:Transform the objects into extended predicted object and return them as lane_change_target_objects;
 stop

 @enduml